- NordVPN wanted to drive conversions and increase brand presence and awareness.

 But there are more places to connect with audiences than simply search.
 With more than a billion worldwide viewers going to YouTube, it’s become an essential platform for reaching people when they’re online.
 NordVPN initially had concerns with the alignment of ad spend and business goals when it came to video.
 Like many brands, the company hadn’t always reached its goals with video campaigns in the past and was under the impression that, while video could build brand awareness and measure reach, it fell short of the hard conversions the company wanted.

 So, with an experimental mindset, the company’s chief marketing officer, Marty P. Kamden, and its paid media team explored how YouTube could help NordVPN take advantage of performance video ads to reach more users and secure more customers.

 Engaging audiences where they research

-NordVPN soon realized that YouTube videos allowed for more user interaction than ever before.
-New video formats like TrueView for action not only helped it reach potential customers with interactive content like sign ups and polls, but they also measured performance across devices, transforming video into a more effective tool than NordVPN had originally imagined.
+NordVPN soon realised that YouTube videos allowed for more user interaction than ever before.
+New video formats like TrueView for action not only helped it reach potential customers with interactive content like sign ups and polls, but they also measured performance across devices, transforming video into a more effective tool than it had originally imagined.

-“We were skeptical about video at first, but finding ways to measure the results has changed everything.
-Now it’s an integral part of our digital marketing portfolio.” — Marty P. Kamden, chief marketing officer, NordVPN
+“We were sceptical about video at first, but finding ways to measure the results has changed everything.
+Now it’s an integral part of our digital marketing portfolio.” — Marty P. Kamden, Chief Marketing Officer, NordVPN

 YouTube-driven conversions leads to company-wide transformations